Teacher

 Or if you’re musically inclined, pen them a farewell song and give them a surprise in your last lesson when you pull out your acoustic guitar and go full David Brent.

 If your institution does assemblies, then this is a great place to say a formal farewell.
-You could give a heartfelt speech, a slideshow of photos from trips over the years, or give out certificates personalised to each student (‘Most likely to turn up to lectures in a dressing gown’, ‘most likely to label every item in the kitchen cupboard’ etc)
+Give a heartfelt speech or a slideshow of photos from trips over the years.
+You could eve give out personalised certificates - ‘most likely to turn up to lectures in a dressing gown', ‘most likely to label every item in the kitchen cupboard'!

 If the idea of presents appeals, but the budget won’t allow it, why not suggest a lucky dip for the last day of term?
 Students can find the weirdest or coolest thing for under £5, wrap it up and put in a lucky dip bag for someone else to pull out at random.
 You could boost the bag with a few wrapped extras to fill gaps for anyone unable to bring their own contributions.
 It’s bound to be silly, fun and memorable as they compare what they’ve got and try to figure out who bought it.

-Perhaps there’s an inexpensive token which will have sentimental value for your class.
-The best gift I’ve ever received as a teacher was a class-collaboration on an inside joke (a butternut squash, signed by the entire class, who had shared many juvenile giggles with me over “his vegetable love should grow” in ‘To His Coy Mistress’).
-I was genuinely touched - and crying with laughter) -over this thoughtful gesture, and you could similarly reference any fun moments with your choice of end-of-year student gifts.
+Perhaps there's an inexpensive token which will have sentimental value for your class.
+The best gift I received as a teacher was a class-collaboration on an inside joke.
+A butternut squash, signed by the entire class, who had shared many juvenile giggles with me over "his vegetable love should grow" in ‘To His Coy Mistress'.
+I was genuinely touched - and crying with laughter over this thoughtful gesture, and you could similarly reference any fun moments with your choice of end-of-year student gifts.

-Turn your final lesson of the summer term into a proper party by blowing up some balloons, buying dozens of doughnuts and blasting out some terrible music (or whatever they want to listen to, if your network hasn’t filtered YouTube or Spotify).
-Don’t underestimate the childish appeal - even for brooding adolescents - of oversized inflatable sharks and a bubble-machine.
+Turn your final lesson of the summer term into a proper party.
+Blow up balloons, buy dozens of doughnuts and blast out some terrible music (or whatever they want to listen to, if your network hasn't filtered YouTube or Spotify).
+Don't underestimate the childish appeal - even for brooding adolescents - of oversized inflatable sharks and a bubble-machine.

 Or if there’s somewhere nearby, have the fun of a trip without the pressure to learn.
 Let loose somewhere like laser tag, a trampoline park, or go for bowling and burgers.
 Or meet halfway on the sophistication spectrum and book a table for 12 at Pizza Express.